dieharders/obrew-studio-server/assets/compiling-packaging.md

 # Packaging

-Compress & pack the bundled code into an installation wizard.
+Compress & bundle your code into an installation wizard.

 ## Inno Installer Setup Wizard